Krishika510/CSC_510_SE_ModelGitRepo/CONTRIBUTING.md

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to.
+Please report unacceptable behavior to [Krishika Shivnani, Arpitha Vijayakumar, Ishan Bhatt, Apurva Sonavane, Prema Naga Unnati Nadupalli]

 Prerequistes required before starting this project